milesroberts-123/LaTeX-tutorial/README.md

 ### LaTeX Environments 1: Lists

-To write a list in latex, you begining by define a block of code as a list environment.
-This block of code is defined by the `\begin{itemize}` and '\end{itemize}' commands.
+To write a list in latex, you begin by defining a block of code as a list environment.
+This block of code is defined by the `\begin{itemize}` and `\end{itemize}` commands.

 Example:
 ```